mike2151/config-server-ini/README.md

 Move the file to bin:
 `cp config-server-ini/bin/config-server-ini /usr/local/bin`

+Then, you can access the tool by typing: `config-server-ini` in a command line

 ## Usage

 `config-server-ini` : looks in the current directory for a `config.ini` file and places the contents of the file in the `server.ini` file.